HanjongKim/camel-spring-boot-sample/README.md

 # camel-spring-boot-sample

-This sample is to run camel application with spring boot. and want to deploy in the Cloud Foundry.
+This sample is to run camel application with spring boot. and deploy to the Cloud Foundry.

+Dependencies
+- Spring Boot 1.3.5
+- Camel 2.17.0